EugeneL11/SpaceBook/testing/edgeTest.md

 -   Change the email AND username
     -   E: Should be able to create an account with same password/full name

-## 2. Finding Users and Orbit Requests
+## 2. Finding Users and Orbit Requests:

 -   On Desktop, Enter key and clicking search button should be same
 -   Preferably case-insensitive so capitals in usernames do not need to be exact match